kieran6roberts/kieranroberts.dev/src/blog/how-to-persist-style-changes-through-reloads-using-overrides-in-dev-tools.md

   - UI/UX
 ---

-## Sidenote

-This month on Hashnode we have been running the [**#DebuggingFeb**](https://hashnode.com/n/debuggingfeb) Writeathon.
-As a software developer at Hashnode, I wanted to join in.
-Of course, I won't be eligible for any prizes of course but it's a great opportunity to share knowledge with the wider developer community here on Hashnode and beyond.

----

-## Introduction

 Did you know it is possible to make persistent-through-reload CSS style changes using the in-browser dev tools?
-This method can also be used for other needs as well as what I'm going to show, so it's a really useful tool to have in your debugging arsenal.
+This method can also be used for other needs, so it's a really useful tool to have in your debugging arsenal.

 Recently I came across a UI bug that was only visible in our staging environment, and not in my localhost environment.
 Persisting style changes this way was something I needed to help solve the bug efficiently and cleanly.
 It's not something you'll likely need very often but is an awesome tool to have in your debugging arsenal.